sauradip/TAGS/README.md

 ```

 ### Download Features
 Download the video features and update the Video paths/output paths in ``` config/anet.yaml ``` file.
 For now ActivityNetv1.3 dataset config is available.
 We are planning to release the code for THUMOS14 dataset soon.
+We obtain the I3D features from [ACM-Net](https://github.com/ispc-lab/ACM-Net)
+and also process the annotations similar to [TSP](https://github.com/HumamAlwassel/TSP)

 | Dataset | Feature Backbone | Pre-Training | Link |
 |:---:|:---:|:---:|:---:|